rajgaurav1989/DjangoELK_Stack/README.md

 5. virtualenv venv
 6. source venv/bin/activate
 7. pip install -r requirements.txt
-8. /usr/local/bin/logstash -f ./logstash.conf
+8. /usr/local/bin/logstash -f ./logstash.conf  in new terminal tab at same pwd
-8. python manange.py runserver
+8. python manage.py runserver
 9. open browser goto http://localhost:8000/admin/
 10. username : 'raj'  password: 'raj'
 11. create a superuser from ui with properemailId, as it will be used to get your confirmation mail